willoom/willoom/README.md

 - 👋 Hi, I’m @willoom
-- 👀 I’m interested in ... learning, teaching, algorithmics, games, services, operating systems.
+- 👀 I’m interested in ... programming, reading/writing, algorithmics, games, operating systems, services, learning/teaching.
-- 🌱 I’m currently learning ... python, games, web development.
+- 🌱 I’m currently learning ... adventure games.
 - 💞️ I’m looking to collaborate on ... my own projects.
 - 📫 How to reach me ... don't do it.
 I'll reach you.